OCA/contract/subscription_oca/readme/USAGE.md

 2. Create the product and in the sales tab, complete the fields *Subscribable product* and *Subscription template*
 3. Create a sales order with the product and confirm it.

+Recurring revenue (MRR / ARR):

+-   Each subscription exposes its *Monthly recurring revenue* (MRR) and *Annual recurring revenue* (ARR).
+The line subtotals (net of discount, excluding taxes) are normalised to a monthly amount according to the template recurrence and then **converted to the company currency** using the rate at the subscription start date.
+This keeps totals comparable when subscriptions use pricelists in different currencies.
+-   Use the *Active recurring revenue* filter to restrict the figures to in-progress subscriptions, which reflects live recurring revenue rather than the theoretical value of draft or closed subscriptions.